Bonding & StructureHow It Works

 ⚙️ How It Works: Why Monomers Join Together

 Addition polymerisation works because alkene monomers contain a carbon-carbon double bond (C=C).
-A double bond consists of two separate bonds between the same pair of carbon atoms — one sigma (σ) bond and one pi (π) bond.
+A double bond means two pairs of electrons are being shared simultaneously between the same two atoms.
 At GCSE level, the key point is that double bonds can "open" under the right conditions.

 Why polymer properties vary: The length of the polymer chain, the side groups attached to the chain, and how the chains are arranged (tangled randomly or aligned in parallel) all affect the final properties.
 Longer chains with more intermolecular contact produce stiffer, stronger materials.
 Short, branched chains produce softer, more flexible materials like low-density polythene.